lukasvandenheuvel/CellContactNetwork/network_detection.md

 Here, the images are all stored in a subfolder called ```CaImaging```.
 Now you enter ```{WWW}\CaImaging``` as folder name format, which represents the path to each RGB tiff image.
 The filename format is now ```f01_SIRactin_RGB.tif``` (note that all filenames are the same).

 ## 2. Which model do you want to use?
-[Cellpose](https://www.cellpose.org/) has two pre-trained models: one to detect the cell nuclei, and one to detect the cytplasm.
+[Cellpose](https://www.cellpose.org/) has two pre-trained models: one to detect the cell cytoplasm, and one to detect the nuclei.
 Alternatively, you can choose to use a custom-trained model.
 There is [a custom-trained model in the Github repository](https://github.com/lukasvandenheuvel/CellContactNetwork/tree/main/Cellpose/AISModel) to segment the soma and axon initial segment of neurons fluorescently stained with Ankyrin G.

 For instructions about how to train a Cellpose model yourself, see [train Cellpose](train_cellpose.md).